|U.S. General John Pope|

 March 14, 1939 – John Steinbeck’s novel, “The Grapes of Wrath,” was published.

 March 14, 1949 – James “Big Jim” Folsom’s son, Jim Folsom Jr., was born in Montgomery, Ala.
 He would go on to serve two terms as Alabama’s lieutenant governor.
-He became Alabama’s 50th governor in 1993 when Guy Hunt was convicted of state ethics law violations.newspaper was established.
+He became Alabama’s 50th governor in 1993 when Guy Hunt was convicted of state ethics law violations.

-March 14, 1960 – Baseball Hall of Fame centerfielder Kirby Puckett was born in Chicago, Ill.
+March 14, 1960 – National Baseball Hall of Fame centerfielder Kirby Puckett was born in Chicago, Ill.
 He would go on to play his entire career for the Minnesota Twins.
-He was elected to the Baseball Hall of Fame in 2001.
+He was inducted into the Baseball Hall of Fame in 2001.

-March 14, 1963 – The Evergreen Courant reported that James Finley had been appointed the new president of the Evergreen Civitan Club, filling the vacancy left when Murray Johnson moved to Atmore, Ala.
+March 14, 1963 – The Evergreen Courant reported that James Finley had been appointed the new president of the Evergreen (Ala.)
+Civitan Club, filling the vacancy left when Murray Johnson moved to Atmore.

 March 14, 1964 - A Dallas jury found Jack Ruby guilty of the murder of Lee Harvey Oswald, the assumed assassin of John F. Kennedy.